Skip to content

 Option 4Change Time Using PowerShell

-PowerShell offers another text-based method to change the time on your Windows 11 PC.
-Open ‘Terminal (Admin)’ from the Start button and select ‘Windows PowerShell’ from the dropdown.
-Use the ‘Set-Date -Date’ command followed by the new date and time you wish to set.
+PowerShell offers yet another text-based interface for altering system time.
+Open 'Terminal (Admin)' from the Start button and select 'Windows PowerShell' from the dropdown menu.
+Run the 'Set-Date -Date' command paired with the target date and time string.

 1. Right-click the Start button and select Terminal (Admin).